Tenant Education Guide

 While some of these questions may seem simple, the answers are not always obvious.

-- How does the commercial real estate ("CRE") industry work?
+- How does the commercial real estate industry work?

-- How does my broker (agent) get paid?
+- How does a tenant representation broker get paid?

-- What’s the difference between a listing broker and a tenant rep broker?
+- What’s the difference between a listing agent and a tenant representation broker?

-- Can’t I save money if I don’t use a tenant rep broker and work with the listing agent directly?
+- Can I save money if I don’t use a tenant rep broker and work with the listing agent directly?

 - Are all properties listed by a broker?

-- Do I need to broker to help me find office, retail or industrial spaces?
+- Do I need a tenant representation broker to help me find office, retail, or industrial spaces?

 - When would I want to find office, retail or industrial spaces on my own?

-- I’m thinking about moving my office space; where do I start?
+- I’m thinking about moving my business.
+Where do I start?

-- How much does it cost to use a broker?
+- How much does it cost to use a tenant representation broker?